Representation stability for homotopy automorphisms: Introduction

 \section{Introduction}

-Pointed homtopy automorphisms of iterated wedge sums of spaces and boundary relative homotopy automorphisms of iterated connected sums of manifolds minus a disk, come with stabilization maps that yield questions of whether the homology groups or the homotopy groups of these homotopy automorphisms stabilize in any sense.
-Previously, Berglund and Madsen \cite{BM14} have proven rational homological stability for homotopy automorphisms of iterated connected sums of higher dimensional tori $S^n\times S^n$, for $n\ge 3$, and these results were later expanded by Grey \cite{grey}, who proved rational homological stability for iterated connected sums of certain manifolds of the form $S^n\times S^m$, for $n,m\ge 3$.
+Pointed homotopy automorphisms of iterated wedge sums of spaces and boundary relative homotopy automorphisms of iterated connected sums of manifolds minus a disk, come with stabilization maps that yield questions of whether the homology groups or the homotopy groups of these homotopy automorphisms stabilize in any sense.
+Previously, Berglund and Madsen \cite{BM14} have proven rational homological stability for homotopy automorphisms of iterated connected sums of higher dimensional tori $S^n\times S^n$, for $n\ge 3$, and these results were later expanded by Grey \cite{grey} and Stoll \cite{stoll}, for homotopy automorphisms of iterated connected sums of certain manifolds of the form $S^n\times S^m$, for $n,m\ge 3$.

-In this paper we instead study the rational \textit{homotopy groups} of the homotopy automorphisms in question, which do not stablize in the traditional sense.
-Instead, we show that they satisfy a more general notion, known as \textit{representation stability}.
-In both cases we study, we have sequences of rational homotopy groups, which in step $n$ are representations of the symmetric group $\Sigma_n$.
+In this paper we instead study the rational \textit{homotopy groups} of the homotopy automorphisms in question, which we consider as based spaces with the identity map as the base point.
+These homotopy groups do not stabilize in the traditional sense.
+Instead, we show that they satisfy a different kind of stability, known as \textit{representation stability}.
+In the two cases we study in this paper, we consider sequences of rational homotopy groups, which in step $n$ are representations of the symmetric group $\Sigma_n$.
 For such representations, there is a consistent way to name the irreducible representations for arbitrary $n$, and representations stability essentially means that as $n$ tends to infinity, the decomposition into irreducible representations eventually becomes constant.

-Representation stability was introduced by Church and Farb \cite{CF13} and later further developed by Church, Ellenberg and Farb \cite{CEF15}, who showed that for representations of symmetric groups, this notion can be encoded by so called $\FI$-\textit{modules}, which are functors from the category of finite sets and injections to the category of vector spaces.
-In this setting, representation stability for a sequence of representations corresponds to a finite generation property for the corresponding $\FI$-module.
+Representation stability was introduced by Church and Farb \cite{CF13} and later further developed by Church, Ellenberg and Farb \cite{CEF15}, who showed that for representations of symmetric groups, this notion can be encoded by so called $\FI$-modules, which are functors from the category of finite sets and injections to the category of vector spaces.
+The stable range of representation stability corresponds to \textit{stability degree} and \textit{weight} of the corresponding $\FI$-module.

 We review $\FI$-modules and representation stability in more detail in Section \ref{sectionFImodules}.
 The first main result of this paper is the following:

 \begin{restatable}{thmx}{theoremone} Let $(X,*)$ be a pointed, simply connected space with the homotopy type of a finite CW-complex and let $X_S:=\bigvee^S X$, for any finite set $S$.
 For each $k\ge 1$, the functor